siva636/shopify-theme/README.md

-# An online flower storefront with Shopify Liquid
+# An online flowers storefront with Shopify Sense Theme

-## Use password as 123 to open this demo storefront
+Use password as 123 to open this demo storefront

 https://siva636-theme.myshopify.com/